A Convergent Inexact Abedin-Kitagawa Iteration Method for Monge-Amp\`ere Eigenvalue Problems: Numerical experiments

-The results shown in Figure \ref{fig.smoothsq} obtained are similar to those of the previous two examples.
-Figure \ref{fig.smoothsq}(b) illustrates the downward trajectory of the relative error $\eta_1$, while Figure \ref{fig.smoothsq}(c) presents the converging path of the computed eigenvalues $\lambda^k_h$.
-Figure \ref{fig.smoothsq}(d) shows how the computation time of the inexact AKI-FP method changes as the mesh parameter $h$ varies.
+Figure \ref{subfig:smoothsq} illustrates the mesh we used.
+The numerical results shown in Figure \ref{fig.smoothsq} are similar to those of the previous two examples.
+Specifically, Figure \ref{subfig:smoothsq-solution} represents the profile of the numerical solution.
+Figure \ref{subfig:smoothsq-convergence} illustrates the downward trajectory of the relative error $\eta_1$, while Figure \ref{subfig:smoothsq-lambda} presents the converging path of the computed eigenvalues $\lambda^h$.
+Figure \ref{subfig:smoothsq-time} shows how the computation time of the inexact AKI-FP method changes as the mesh parameter $h$ varies.

-Table \ref{Tab.smooth} shows the computational results of the inexact AKI-FP method compared to the AKI method for solving the problem \eqref{eq:MAeig} on the smoothed square domain \eqref{eq.smoothsq}.
-From Table \ref{Tab.smooth}, it can be observed that both methods yield identical eigenvalues $\lambda_h$ up to eight decimal places and minimum value $ \min(\bm{u}^h) $ up to five decimal places when $ h = 1/160$.
-In terms of computation time, the ratio of the computation times for the two methods is approximately proportional to the ratio of the number of Poisson equations solved, with the computational efficiency of the inexact AKI-FP method being more than ten times that of the AKI method.
+Table \ref{Tab.smooth} shows the computational results of the inexact AKI-FP method with a dynamically adjusted tolerance \eqref{eq:dynamic-adj}, as well as the original AKI method for solving the MAE problem \eqref{eq_MAeig} on the smoothed square domain \eqref{eq.smoothsq}.
+One can observe from the table that all methods yield identical eigenvalues $\lambda^h$ to six decimal places when $ h = 1/160$.
+In terms of computation time, the inexact AKI-FP method is more than $11$ times faster than the AKI method ($\texttt{tol-inner}\equiv10^{-10}$) when $h=1/160$.